 Gridopolis features three-dimensional tabletop gameplay that changes during play.
 Gameplay is open-ended so you can modify the layout while you play!
 Just 'add-a-pad' to grow the gridset or play the 'blocker-box' to shrink the gridset.

-Social and screen-free
+Social play and screen-free

 Play and design strategy games without screens or batteries.
 Gridopolis promotes social interaction and collaboration through classic fun.

 Children learn best when engaged in fun, brain-building activities.
 Gridopolis teaches core STEM skills such as 3D visualization, critical thinking, logic, and creativity.
 For more information, click here

 How it works

 Players use simple components to build multi-level boards and play a variety of unique strategy games.

 Start with pads, posts and links to build your three dimensional grid-set.
 These form your playing arena.
 Then, use nodes to modify any pad's function.
 You can teleport, block, and get kinged.
 Finally, use markers to move around the gridset, capture opponents, and score points.

 Gridopolis is fast and easy to learn.
 Rules are based on classic games like checkers, chess, and tic-tac-toe.

 The Basic Parts of Gridopolis